Astronomy: Astrometry and celestial mechanics

 One of the oldest fields in astronomy, and in all of science, is the measurement of the positions of celestial objects known as astrometry.
 Historically, accurate knowledge of the positions of the Sun, Moon, planets and stars has been essential in celestial navigation (the use of celestial objects to guide navigation) and in the making of calendars.
 Careful measurement of the positions of the planets has led to a solid understanding of gravitational perturbations, and an ability to determine past and future positions of the planets with great accuracy, a field known as celestial mechanics.
 The measurement of stellar parallax of nearby stars provides a fundamental baseline in the cosmic distance ladder that is used to measure the scale of the Universe.
 Parallax measurements of nearby stars provide an absolute baseline for the properties of more distant stars, as their properties can be compared.
 Measurements of the radial velocity and proper motion of stars allow astronomers to plot the movement of these systems through the Milky Way galaxy.

-Theoretical astronomy

-Theoretical astronomers use several tools including analytical models and computational numerical simulations; each has its particular advantages.
-Analytical models of a process are better for giving broader insight into the heart of what is going on.
-Numerical models reveal the existence of phenomena and effects otherwise unobserved.
-Modern theoretical astronomy reflects dramatic advances in observation since the 1990s, including studies of the cosmic microwave background, distant supernovae and galaxy redshifts, which have led to the development of a standard model of cosmology.
-This model requires the universe to contain large amounts of dark matter and dark energy whose nature is currently not well understood, but the model gives detailed predictions that are in excellent agreement with many diverse observations.